 COMPARO BAR-CHART, PDF Format:

-In early 2010, I noticed, on two occasions, errors in the data, and the chart, that Spectro-oils.com had on their website.
-I notified Spectro Oils on these occasions, and the last error, a serious one of reversing the 40°C/100°C data on a comparisons of oils chart, was fixed by Spectro; upon which they sent me another thank you note.
-The above data on this page comes from updated information; and this chart, clickable below in pdf format, has been corrected by Spectro themselves at my urging.
+In early 2010, I noticed, on two occasions, errors in data, & the chart, that Spectro-oils.com had on their website.
+I notified Spectro Oils on these occasions, & the last error, a serious one of reversing the 40°C/100°C data on a comparisons of oils chart, was fixed by Spectro; upon which they sent me another thank you note.
+The above data on this page comes from updated information; & this chart, clickable below in pdf format, has been corrected by Spectro themselves at my urging.

 ISO grade @40°C